JSalib5/Personal-Project-and-CAD-Designs/README.md

   - CIV102 Design Project that consisted of designing a model 1 meter bridge that can withstand 1000 newtons

   - Created Keyboard case for 3D printing and to build a custom board

+  - Custom graph network maker from an Excel file